aws-samples/monitor-hls-and-dash-streams-using-canary-monitor/README.md

 live, dash, tnf25, feed01p1_pdx_1, emp, configs/default.json, https://abcd.mediapackage.us-west-2.amazonaws.com/out/v1/abcd/cenc.mpd
 ```

-### Notes
+### Notes on Input

 An origin endpoint is identified by values in the first 5 columns.
 Each line should have a unique endpoint identifier.
 VOD endpoints are currently not supported, therefore endpoint type should always be `live`.
 EMT origin endpoints should have origin name set to `emt` for correct ad break detection.

+### Notes on Configuration

 Users should create their own monitoring config files based on the default config `configs/default.json` file to match their monitoring requirements.
-Available HLS rendition identifiers in the config file are `v, a, s, *`, meaning the tool can monitor one or multiple video, audio or subtitle renditions.
+Available HLS rendition identifiers in the config file are `"video", "audio", "subtitles", "*"`, meaning the tool can monitor one or multiple video, audio or subtitle renditions.
+The list in `adbreaksctesignals` provides an option to list SCTE message signal types, which should be considered as ad break opportunities.
+Available SCTE message signal types are `"spliceinsert"` (meaning any splice insert is considered an ad break opportunity) or an integer which represents the segmentation type id in decimal, e.g. `52` for `Provider Overlay Placement Opportunity Start` (meaning any splice insert or time signal with this segmentation type id is considered an ad break opportunity).

 ## Dynamic Handling of Changes